 The Nancy & David Wolf Holocaust & Humanity Center exists to ensure the lessons of the Holocaust inspire action today.
 HHC educates about the Holocaust, remembers its victims and acts on its lessons.
 Through innovative programs and partnerships, HHC challenges injustice, inhumanity, and prejudice, and fosters understanding, inclusion, and engaged citizenship.
-HHC impacts over 100,000 individuals each year.
+HHC impacts more than 180,000 individuals each year.

 The Nancy & David Wolf Holocaust & Humanity Center was formed by a passionate group of Holocaust survivors and their families, and opened its doors in 2000.
-The organization’s opening was the realization of a dream nurtured over 35 years by several predecessor organizations.
+The organization’s opening was the realization of a dream nurtured more than 35 years by several predecessor organizations.

 In the years following the Holocaust, hundreds of survivors, primarily from Eastern Europe, began new lives in Cincinnati.
 They formed the Jewish New American Society, serving to help the survivors integrate into the local Jewish community and foster community with those who had been through similar experiences.
 Later, this organization was reorganized under the name Jewish Survivors of Nazism.
 The group’s primary purpose was to provide social opportunities and Jewish connection through events, holiday parties, picnics, an annual Liberation Ball, and a special spring Yizkor Service commemorating the Holocaust.
 In addition to these events, from its earliest organizational meetings, the group discussed the appropriate way to preserve the memories of those they had lost.